 The objective is to outdo your opponents as you create a personal rail empire.
 Each turn players collect coloured carriage cards, which they can then exchange for matching lines on the board.
 The real strategy arrives in the secret ‘tickets’ you can also collect, each detailing a longer route that will award bonus points should you succeed in claiming it.
 You will have to keep an eye out for what your fellow entrepreneurs are collecting, and decide if you should pursue your own goals, or sabotage theirs.

-TO DRINK: A classic game deserves a classic cocktail, and where better to find inspiration that from the menu of the Venice Simplon-Orient-Express itself?
+A classic game deserves a classic cocktail, and where better to find inspiration that from the menu of the Venice Simplon-Orient-Express itself?
 We recommend our ever-popular Pousse Café du Train, a variant on the classic Pousse Café that is typically served after coffee.

 The layered colours reflect the vibrant routes available, and much like setting out your delicate carriages, preparing the cocktail requires a steady hand.
 Begin with 30ml of vivid green, herbal Coca Buton.
 Carefully layer with 30ml of purple, floral Parfait Amour.
 Finally top with 30ml of sweet, golden Galliano.
 It’s a timeless, elegant tipple for an entrepreneur on the rise.